cite-architecture/mumbojumbo/README.md

 # "Mumbojumbo":  a build system for OHCO2 Realigned Citable Analyses (ORCAs) #

-`mumbojumbo` generates CITE Collections and a CTS Analytical Exemplars three-column input files of analyses.
+`mumbojumbo` generates CITE Collections and a CTS Analytical Exemplars from three-column input files of analyses.

 ## Data sources ##